 How to Handle It: When you see an unpaid claim, instead of rushing to process a new claim, investigate why the claim is unpaid in the first place.
 Was it rejected by the clearinghouse, or was it denied?
 Check the EOB or ERA to take the proper steps towards fixing the claim.
 If you're using a clearinghouse you should be able to correct the claim electronically using the resubmission feature that most clearinghouses provide.

 What: Payments can get bundled into another procedure causing you not to receive payment for the services you performed.
 Visits that are associated with surgical procedures are prone to this type of denial.
 One common example happens when you file a claim for cataract surgery or punctal plug surgery.
-These procedures are typically done by an ophthalmologist, while the optometrist provides post-op care.
-If not stated by the office performing the surgery, both payments could be bundled into one payment to the ophthalmologist.
+If not stated otherwise by the office performing the surgery, both payments could be bundled into one payment to the ophthalmologist.

 How to Handle It: If needed, you could consider correcting the claim using a CCI (correct coding initiative).
 The modifier will show that there was a separate service to bypass the rule and make sure that you're paid for your part of the services.